Much of my blogging is about photography. I try not to get too technical but inevitably I stray into jargon occasionally.

 My bird body and lens of necessity today is a Fuji XH-1 and the Fujinon 100-400mm lens

 My Canon 5D3 is mainly for close ups especially moths

 My Fujifilm XT-2 for travel although I may retire this for the XH-1

 My Fujifilm X100F for street photography or

 This list reveals the genres I enjoy.
 It is an eclectic mix.
 I shoot digital but retain an old M3 for occasional film forays.

 I have no formal training.
 I have done a couple of workshops but mostly I am self-taught.
 I would like to improve my processing.
-I use Lightroom (currently v5.5) and sometimes CS6.
-I also like the NIK (now Google) suite, especially Silver Efex Pro.
-SEP satisfies my love of monochrome.
+I use Lightroom Classic and sometimes an old version of Photoshop.

-Over the years I have gradually improved the technical side of my photography but only now do I find a growing restlessness that my images lack any artistic merit.
-Too much is derivative, generic and unoriginal.
-So I read, study and admire the work of others in an attempt to develop my creative eye.
+I read, study and admire the work of others in an attempt to develop my creative eye.
+I am a great admirer of the late Fan Ho.
 I have started to understand colour better.
 I am less willing now to snap for the sake of snapping.

 I find photography therapeutic.
-Frustrating at times too but generally wandering alone or with maybe a single partner I enjoy searching out something new to write with light.
+Frustrating at times too but generally wandering alone I enjoy searching out something new to write with light.
 I hope you find something of interest here.